Jeff Bezos, world's richest man, set for inaugural space voyage

 In contrast, Virgin Galactic used a space plane with a pair of pilots onboard.

-New Shepard is set to hurtle at speeds upwards of 2,200 miles (3,540 km) per hour to an altitude of about 62 miles (100 km), the so-called Kármán line set by an international aeronautics body as defining the boundary between Earth's atmosphere and space.
+New Shepard is set to hurtle at speeds upwards of 3,540kmh to an altitude of about 100km, the so-called Karman line set by an international aeronautics body as defining the boundary between Earth's atmosphere and space.

 During the flight, the crew will unbuckle for a few minutes of weightlessness and gaze back at the Earth's curvature through what Blue Origin calls the largest windows ever used in space travel.
-Then, the capsule falls back to Earth under parachutes, using a last-minute retro-thrust system that expels a "pillow of air" for a soft landing at 1 mph (1.6 km/h) in the Texas desert.
+Then, the capsule falls back to Earth under parachutes, using a last-minute retro-thrust system that expels a "pillow of air" for a soft landing at 1.6kmh in the Texas desert.

-The reusable booster is due to return to the launch pad using drag brakes and ring and wedge fins for stabilization.
+The reusable booster is due to return to the launch pad using drag brakes and ring and wedge fins for stabilisation.

 Blue Origin has not offered details on its longer-term pricing strategy or how quickly it will ramp up the frequency of its launches.
 Chief Executive Bob Smith has said the next flight is likely in September or October.
 Smith said the "willingness to pay continues to be quite high" for people interested in future flights.